-- 1.2 This is a gas chromatographic (GC) method applicable to the determination of the compounds listed above in industrial and municipal discharges as provided under 40 CFR 136.1.
-Any modification of this method beyond those expressly permitted shall be considered a major modification subject to application and approval of alternative test procedures under 40 CFR 136.4 and 136.5. - 1.3 The estimated method detection limit (MDL, defined in Section 15) for each parameter is listed in Table 1.
-The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix. - 1.4 The sample extraction and concentration steps in this method are essentially the same as several others in 600-series methods.
-Thus, a single sample may be extracted to measure the parameters included in the scope of each of these methods.
-When cleanup is required, the concentration levels must be high enough to permit selecting aliquots, as necessary, in order to apply appropriate cleanup procedures.
-Under gas chromatography, the analyst is allowed the latitude to select chromatographic conditions appropriate for the simultaneous measurement of combinations of these parameters (see Section 12). - 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of gas chromatography and in the interpretation of gas chromatograms.
-Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2.
+- 1.2 This method cannot distinguish monuron from monuron-TCA and fenuron from fenuron-TCA.
+Results for the paired parameters are reported as monuron and fenuron respectively. - 1.3 This is a high-performance liquid chromatographic (HPLC) method applicable to the determination of the compounds listed above in industrial and municipal discharges as provided under 40 CFR 136.1.
+Any modification of this method beyond those expressly permitted shall be considered a major modification subject to application and approval of alternative test procedures under 40 CFR 136.4 and 136.5. - 1.4 The method detection limit (MDL, defined in Section 15) for many of the parameters are listed in Table 1.
+The MDL for a specific wastewater may differ from those listed, depending upon the nature of interferences in the sample matrix.

-1.6 When this method is used to analyze unfamiliar samples for any or all of the compounds above, compound identifications should be supported by at least one additional qualitative technique.
-This method describes analytical conditions for a second gas chromatographic column that can be used to confirm measurements made with the primary column.
-Section 14 provides gas chromatograph/mass spectrometer (GC/MS) criteria appropriate for the qualitative confirmation of compound identifications.
+- 1.5 This method is restricted to use by or under the supervision of analysts experienced in the use of liquid chromatography and in the interpretation of liquid chromatograms.
+Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 8.2. - 1.6 When this method is used to analyze unfamiliar samples for any or all of the compounds above, compound identifications should be supported by at least one additional qualitative technique.